kdaily/aws-cli/proposals/pr-contrib-guide.md

   adding new functionality, fixing a bug, or improving documentation.
 - A *contributor* is a user who makes a contribution to the AWS CLI via a pull request.
 Contributors are not able to merge pull requests.
 - A *maintainer* is a user who maintains the AWS CLI GitHub repository.
-They write core functionality, triage and moderate GitHub issues, review pull requests, and accept contributions by merging pull requests.
+They are also a contributor and write core functionality.
+They triage and moderate GitHub issues, review pull requests, and accept contributions by merging pull requests.

 ### Current contribution process